sysbiolux/IDARE-QuickStart/README.md

 Right click on some empty space in the network view.
 Select 'Apps' --> 'Add SBML Annotations'

-Select the zebrafish network file again.
-If you have cy3sbml this step is not necessary, as IDARE will automatically use the SBML structure provided by cy3sbml for the network.
+Tick the boxes for "Should FBC nodes and edges be removed" and "Do you want to generate gene and Protein nodes?" and click 'OK'.
 You will be asked, whether you want to add Gene Nodes.
 Tick the box (if not done already) and click Ok.

-You will notice, that additional nodes have been created, which represent the protein and gene nodes that were created.
-Proteins are created for all conjunctive GPR clauses (i.e. all possible and combinations that fulfil a GPR).
+You will notice that additional nodes and edges have been created (total of 10331 nodes and 30032 edges), which represent the protein and gene nodes that were created.
+Proteins are created for all conjunctive GPR clauses (i.e. all possible and combinations that fulfill a GPR).
 If the SBML contains enzyme species (annotated by the "isEncodedBy" bio qualifier), you would be asked which labeling pattern (i.e. database) to use for the genes and proteins.

 ## Part2: Automated image generation and loading images to the Network.
-In this example you will generate a few images based on artificial data and map it to the previously created and initialized network.
+In this part you will generate a images based on RNA-seq data and map them to the previously created and initialized network.
-This example assumes that you have at loaded the E.coli core network and set up the network for IDARE (Steps 1 and 3 of the previous example).
+This part assumes you have loaded the zebrafish model and set up the network for IDARE (see Part 1 before).

 #### Load Data into IDARE
 In the 'Control Panel', select the IDARE tab.